 1970, Federalism, Down for the Count

-In 2018, thirty-one states now have medical marijuana programs, and fifteen states (e.g., Wisconsin) allow marijuana-sourced “low THC, high cannabidiol (CBD)” products for health use.
+In 2018, thirty-one states now have legal medical marijuana programs, and fifteen states (e.g., Wisconsin) allow marijuana-sourced “low THC, high cannabidiol (CBD)” products for health use.
 The majority of the U.S. population now lives in a state where medical marijuana is legal.
-How does that square with the claim that it has “no currently accepted medical treatment use?”
+How do these facts square with the claim that it has “no currently accepted medical treatment use?”

-Note that Minnesota adopted its own state version of the federal CSA, with the five schedules of listed drugs.
+Note that Minnesota adopted its own state version of the federal CSA, with five schedules of listed drugs.
 It is not identical to the federal version.
-Many do not know that Minnesota can remove or re-schedule marijuana out of Schedule 1, without regard to the federal CSA.
-The State of Oregon rescheduled marijuana to its Schedule 2 in 2010.

-The federal CSA scheduled drug is “marihuana,” defined as the cannabis plant except for the mature stalks and non-germinating seeds.
-Also separately scheduled under the federal CSA is THC.
-It is the only natural cannabinoid that is specifically scheduled.
+The federal CSA schedule defines “marihuana,” as the cannabis plant except for the mature stalks and non-germinating seeds.
+THC is separately scheduled under the federal CSA — the only natural cannabinoid specifically scheduled.

 CBD is not a scheduled drug under the CSA.
-Plant components chlorophyll and CBD share the same legal status: they are schedule 1 when sourced from marihuana and unscheduled and lawful when from a source other than “marihuana.”
-CBD is not scheduled.
+Plant components chlorophyll and CBD share the same legal status.
+When sourced from marihuana, both chlorophyll and CBD are “schedule 1 drugs.”
+Nevertheless, CBD itself is not scheduled.
 You won’t find it listed on the CSA.
 Go ahead and check.
 It’s not there.

-Despite this welcome clarity in the law, confusion exists about this easily verifiable.
-For example, the Wikipedia entry for “Cannabidiol” (as of the date of this writing), incorrectly claims that Cannabidiol (CBD) is in Schedule 1 of the federal Controlled Substances Act.
-That is false, as a five-minute online fact check of the statute proves that CBD is notin Schedule 1 of the federal Controlled Substances Act.
+Despite this welcome clarity in the law, some remain confused about this easily verifiable law.
+For example, the Wikipedia entry for “Cannabidiol” (as of this writing), incorrectly claimed that Schedule 1 of the federal Controlled Substances Act lists Cannabidiol (CBD).
+A five-minute online fact-check of the statute proves that CBD is notin Schedule 1 of the federal Controlled Substances Act.

 2008, the Dawn of the Federal Non-enforcement policy